The Hitcher (2007 film): Plot

 Grace and Jim check in at a motel.
 Grace falls asleep but is woken by John, who attempts to sexually assault her.
 She fights him off and hides in the bathroom.
-John disappears so Grace leaves the motel to look for Jim and finds him chained at the wrists and ankles between a truck and a trailer.
-Grace approaches the truck, which is being revved up by John, and demands that he stop.
+John disappears, so Grace leaves the motel to look for Jim and finds him chained at the wrists and ankles between a truck and a trailer.
+Grace approaches the truck, which John is revving, and demands that he stop.
 The police arrive and tell her to drop her gun, as John drives forward and splits Jim in half, killing him.
 John is then apprehended by the police.

 The next morning, Lt.
-Esteridge tells Grace that the real John Ryder is missing and they do not know the true identity of the hitchhiker.
-He informs her the hitchhiker will be transported across the state to another prison.
+Esteridge tells Grace that the real John Ryder is missing, and they do not know the true identity of the hitchhiker.
+He informs her that the hitchhiker will be transported across the state to another prison.
 During the journey, the hitchhiker breaks free from his restraints and kills everyone in the police van, causing the vehicle to crash, with Lt.
 Esteridge and Grace crashing close behind them.
 The hitchhiker shoots a pool of gasoline, igniting it with Estridge's handgun.
 Grace goes to search for and kill the hitchhiker, but is ambushed and disarmed, then thrown into the van and trapped by the hitchhiker, though she then manages to escape.
 The hitchhiker shoots and kills Lt.
 Esteridge with his own gun while he is injured and trapped in the car.
 Grace shoots the hitchhiker in the back with a shotgun and then in the chest.
-The hitchhiker asks her, "Feels good, doesn't it?" to which she replies, "I don't feel a thing," before shooting him in the head to death, in an execution style.
+The hitchhiker asks her, "Feels good, doesn't it?" to which she replies, "I don't feel a thing," before shooting him in the head.